8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/the-universal-portfolio/content.md

 My regular dentist recommended someone else when it came time to remove my wisdom teeth.
 When I didn't react well to the estimated cost the other dentist quoted me, they said, "There are always places you can cut in your budget."
 Sure, I could have bitched about healthcare in the United States and my lot in life working slightly over minimum wage with health and dental insurance and how "the system" is out to screw us.
 But I didn't.

 Instead, I laughed the laugh to keep from crying.
 I went to my car and did cry.
-I went back to my regular dentist, told him the story, and shed a tear or two in the process.
+I returned to my regular dentist, told him the story, and shed a tear or two in the process.
 He said, "That was pretty elitist.
 I guess I won't be recommending them anymore.
-The two teeth on the bottom are pretty far out and I can probably pull them.
+The two teeth on the bottom are pretty far out, and I can probably pull them.
 We'll bill it as an extraction.
-The four on the top (the top two are split) are pretty impacted and probably not going anywhere and I don't want to get near your sinuses.
+The ones on the top are pretty impacted and probably not going anywhere, and I don't want to get near your sinuses.
 We'll leave those where they are and check on them regularly to ensure they haven't moved."

 We extracted the teeth.
-Almost 20 years later, and 3 more dentists, the ones on the top haven't moved.
+Almost 20 years and 3 more dentists later, the top wisdom teeth haven't moved.
 And none of the dentists have recommended even trying.

 It's difficult for humans to think long-term and exponentially.
-It's also difficult for us to understand and empathize with situations that aren't our own or those closest to us.
+It's also difficult to understand and empathize with situations that aren't ours or those closest to us.

 ## Correlations

 Two of the asset categories are in terms of correlation.
-Correlation is measured from -1 to 1. -1 means one of the things moves in the opposite direction of the other thing.
+Correlation is measured from -1 to 1. -1 means one of the things moves in the opposite direction of the other.
 1 means both things move in the same direction.
-0 means we're not sure in which direction one of them will move.
+0 means we're unsure in which direction one of them will move.

 Let's look at correlations of one asset type in each part of the dessert, not including the plate.
 We'll use the following proxies inside an asset correlation tool provided by Portfolio Visualizer: